Lago Ercina

 Description: An impressive cave taking the entire river.

 Both entrances are approached from the old road which has now been bypassed by a modern road tunnel.
 The resurgence has a grassy area with tables, etc., and easy access.
-Access to the sink looks harder (the road is some height above the river).
+Access to the sink is harder (the road is some height above the river), via a scramble down between the bridge and the sink.

 Visits: